Pat McCabe (rugby union): 2011–12

 In 2011, the new 15-team format began, and McCabe continued his great form into the 2011 season.
 He started in 13 matches in that season, scoring just 3 tries.
 His impressive form for the Brumbies earned McCabe a call-up to the Wallabies squad for the match against Samoa.
 This was McCabe's first start in the Wallabies jersey, however the match is heavily remembered as Samoa's first ever victory over the Wallabies, winning 32–23 at the ANZ Stadium.
 Despite this, he went on to play every match of the 2011 Tri Nations Series, helping the Wallabies secure just their third Tri-nations title.

 McCabe was part of the 2011 Rugby World Cup squad in New Zealand, where he made his World Cup debut against Italy playing at Inside Centre, in a 32–5 victory at North Harbour Stadium.
 He became a consistent starter under Head-Coach Robbie Deans and featured in the same position in his second and third games versus Ireland and the United States respectively.
 But an injury sustained the USA match, force McCabe to withdraw from the squad and was not expected to take any further part in the World Cup.
 But despite damaging his shoulder, McCabe returned just two weeks later as one of the key figures of Australia’s epic 11–9 shut-out of the defending champions South Africa in the tournament quarter-final.
-Incredibly, he then topped the team tackle count again a week later against New Zealand in the semi-final, despite being on the field for just the opening 47 minutes of the game, before his shoulder finally gave way and off-season surgery was required.

 Under the new leadership of Jake White, McCabe started every match of the 2012 Super Rugby season.
 He helped the team secure seventh in the Overall Standings with 58 points, narrowly behind the sixth Sharks with 59 points.
 His skills on field and leadership off the field, saw McCabe became a new member of the Wallabies Test-team leadership group, along with another new member, Rebels centre James O'Connor.
 The groups' other three members are: Will Genia, James Horwill, and David Pocock.
 The group meets with Wallabies coaching and managerial staff to discuss team strategy, planning and off-field logistics.
 He began this role during the 2012 Rugby Championship, where he played in just 3 matches out of the possible 6.
 He continued on with this role during the 2012 European tour, where he suffered a premature end to the year, due to a cervical fracture in his neck, sustained during the opening Test of the Spring Tour against France in Paris.